MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics-health-check.md

 Click Security.
 Turn off "Use Secure DNS".
 Secure DNS disabled in Firefox
-To disable DNS over HTTPS in Mozilla Firefox use the following instructions as described in this Mozilla's article .
+To disable DNS over HTTPS in Mozilla Firefox use the following instructions as described in this Mozilla article.

 Open Firefox.
 Click the menu button image.png at the top right of the screen.